HSE Management System

 • Management Commitment

-• Employees’ job descriptions clearly mention their safety and health responsibilities.
+• Employees’ job descriptions mention their safety and health responsibilities.

-• Employees are acclaimed for jobs responsibility done.
+• Employees are acclaimed for job responsibilities done.

 • Those who behave in ways that could harm them or others are strictly disciplined.

-The displays can be helpful to encourage employee awareness and compliance.
+The displays can help encourage employee awareness and compliance.
 This could also serve to exhibit information relative to potential known hazards and risks of the work procedure.

 • Safety Inspection Checklists